eiansiah/SupportX/readme.md

   2. ArrayList
   3. Queue
   4. Stack
+  5.
+[//]: # (Hello)
-<br>It serves as a hands-on tool to experiment with and visualize how these data structures function and perform in real-time scenarios, providing insights into their efficiency and behavior.
+  It serves as a hands-on tool to experiment with and visualize how these data structures function and perform in real-time scenarios, providing insights into their efficiency and behavior.

 # How to run the program
 1. Move to SupportX\src\main\java\Control